Skip to main content

-Since the beginning of cargo logistics, one common problem that all shippers have is reducing damage to freight during transit.
-Whether it’s via trains, planes, or automobiles, shipping commodities and goods are challenging mainly due to two constants – gravity and physics.
-While shippers and cargo carriers do their best to keep freight secure, the reality is that cargo will shift during transit.
-A new system called Safe Stack has been created to provide LTL carriers with a more efficient method for loading cargo and freight into trailers, allowing the freight to ship more securely, reduce damage, and ensure it arrives at its destination in the same condition it was shipped.
+Since the beginning of cargo logistics, one common problem you face as a shipper is reducing damage to freight during transit.
+Whether you're shipping via trains, planes, or automobiles, moving commodities and goods is challenging mainly due to two constants – gravity and physics.
+While you and your cargo carriers do your best to keep freight secure, the reality is that cargo will shift during transit.
+In this blog post, we'll explore how the Safe Stack System provides LTL carriers with a more efficient method for loading cargo and freight into trailers, allowing the freight to ship more securely, reduce damage, and ensure it arrives at its destination in the same condition it was shipped.

 The Safe Stack System was established by an LTL carrier a few years ago, with the intention of solving a major problem in cargo logistics – damage to freight during transit.
-It is essentially a method for loading freight in storage containers or trailers for LTL or FTL carriers that keep the commodity secure and protected from in-transit damage.
-When used correctly, the Safe Stack System provides shippers with better handling of freight, reduces shrink and customer damage claims, decreases costs, and enhances the customer experience.
+It is essentially a method for loading freight in storage containers or trailers, commonly used by LTL freight carriers and FTL operators, that keeps the commodity secure and protected from in-transit damage.
+When used correctly, the Safe Stack System provides you with better handling of freight, reduces shrink and customer damage claims, decreases costs, and enhances your customer experience.

 Essentially, a traditional Safe Stack System is loaded as described below: